Community Social Workers

 Communities are made up of diverse groups of people.
 Individuals who share a culture, a hobby, attend the same school or even use the same park can all be considered types of communities.
 The role of a community social worker is to unite members of these groups to work toward a common goal, so the community can function effectively.

-Community social workers achieve this by working alongside with individuals and groups.
-Those working within the field of community social work may conduct needs assessments, plan or administer programs, or allocate resources to the community.
+Community social workers achieve this by working alongside individuals and groups.
+Those working in community social work may conduct needs assessments, plan or administer programs, or allocate resources to the community.

 If you’re wondering whether a role as a community social worker is the right choice for you, you might find this National Association of Social Workers (NASW) quiz helpful.